dghuuloc/CS.Teach/Python/README.md

 - Python Automation
 - Python get USERNAME, USERPROFILE, LOCALAPPDATA, APPDATA
 - Use Python with Cx_Oracle and sqlscheme
+- Use Python with csv, excel, sql-script, json,...

 ## Advanced concepts
 - Comprehension